Today, I had the wonderful opportunity to attend an

 This whole perception of how these jobs are "inferior" is just a societal stereotype.
 The truth is, we NEED these people.
 Yes, we need doctors and scientists, but we need these workers just as much.
 We rely heavily on those who do these so-called "menial" jobs.
 We rely so much on them to fix our home wiring, solve the issue of a clogged toilet, clean our home, and cook our food.
 Yet, for some reason, we can't imagine being a hotel receptionist and being proud of it.

 Another reason for this is the job pay that comes with it.
 We don't respect these workers and their worth in our lives.
 Hence comes the low wage.
 Their work requires hard work, patience, strength, and much more.
 It's tiring and taxing and, unfortunately, not as rewarding.
 And where is this constant negative energy about these "menial" jobs leading us?
 Unhappy workers.
-Workers who aren't happy in what they do and don't know their value and society are to blame for it.
+Workers who aren't happy in what they do and don't know their value and society is to blame for it.
 Why should a factory worker be paid minimum wage while a CEO is paid millions?
 Those factory workers are the backbone of that place, and in the end, those workers have to bear the brunt of it all.
 The problem is that we don't realise that we need them.
 We need all those people who we would never want to be.
 That's the irony of life.
 Now, ignorant fellows often claim that there is possibly nothing that they can do about these matters, but there is something that we can do.
 We can help, respect, and care for these workers.
 Whatever we may be in our lives, we are still human.
 Let's act like it.

 Rishona Chopra